Josumtz7/TFG/README.md

 2. Download the [MATLAB Support for MinGW-w64 C/C++ Compiler](https://es.mathworks.com/matlabcentral/fileexchange/52848-matlab-support-for-mingw-w64-c-c-compiler): To speed up the complication process, in case you do not have it downloaded, see
 3. Download [MATLAB Import/Export MEX Files](https://neuralynx.com/software/category/matlab-netcom-utilities) to import and export Neuralynx files to and from MATLAB variables with MATLAB MEX files.
 4. Add all the epoch folder to the path (select all of them, right click and add to path)!!
 Important, if not it will not work.
-5. I have developed to main codes to have a global view of the dataset or just of one epoch folder:
+5. I have developed to main codes to have a global view of the dataset or just of one epoch folder:<br/>
-      In case you want to work with only *one epoch folder*:
+      In case you want to work with only *one epoch folder*:<br/>
-           - Use onlyoneepoch.m function
+           - Use onlyoneepoch.m function<br/>
-           - Go inside the epoch folder you want
+           - Go inside the epoch folder you want<br/>
-           - Run the code
+           - Run the code<br/>
-      In case you want to have a *general view of the dataset*
+      In case you want to have a *general view of the dataset*<br/>
-           - Use main.m function
+           - Use main.m function<br/>
-           - Go to the general folder
+           - Go to the general folder<br/>
-           - Run the code
+           - Run the code<br/>

 # Work done so far